 - The Team Manager is to ensure that if a case is unallocated, that all agencies and the family involved are informed in writing.
 Agencies will be asked to increase their monitoring of the child and family and given contact details in the team if there are concerns;

-- The Team Manager is to ensure that statutory duties in relation to statutory visits, LAC reviews, CIN meetings - are still met and are managed by the duty system in a planned manner and confirm to the Group Manager that these duties are still being met in their weekly report.
+- The Team Manager is to ensure that statutory duties in relation to statutory visits, CLA reviews, CIN meetings - are still met and are managed by the duty system in a planned manner and confirm to the Group Manager that these duties are still being met in their weekly report.

 Allocation of Work when a Social Worker is Absent

 When a Social Worker is absent from work for longer than one week the Team Manager will identify when statutory visits and reviews are to be undertaken for the cases allocated to this worker and oversee that the visits take place.

 The visits and reviews and completion of the paperwork will be undertaken by the Duty Social Worker in the team during the period of absence.